massgov/openmass/README.md

 1. Clone the repo: `git clone git@github.com:massgov/openmass.git`

-1. Move into the project directory: `cd mass`
+1. Move into the project directory: `cd openmass`

 1. Create a `.env` file at the root level of the project by copying the example file shipped with the `mass` repo.
 This file contains more options; we suggest that you review it and adjust accordingly.
 Note that the `.env` file is ignored in `.gitignore`; and will not be tracked or pushed to Github.
     ```